You have big plans, but before your business can officially take off, you’ll need to make a bit of an investment.

 LLC Name Reservation Fee

 You don’t need to reserve a business name prior to forming your LLC.
 This fee is completely optional.
-In fact, if you’re ready to start your business right off that bat, it’s better to skip the name reservation because the Articles of Organization will register your name for you.
+In fact, if you’re ready to start your business right off the bat, it’s better to skip the name reservation because the Articles of Organization will register your name for you.
 But if you aren’t prepared to file the Articles of Organization yet and you came up with a great name, consider reserving it.
 It costs $20 to reserve a name for 120 days, and you can renew the hold for another $20.

 Articles of Organization Fee

 This is the big one, the most important (and most expensive) form that you’ll file to start your Tennessee LLC.
-Filing the Articles of Organization is makes your business official and authorizes it to do business in Tennessee.
+Filing the Articles of Organization makes your business official and authorizes it to do business in Tennessee.
 You can file it online or by mail, and the process is fairly simple.
 The filing fee, however, is a bit more complicated.
 It depends on how many members your LLC has.

 The fee is $50 for each member active at the time of filing, with a $300 minimum and a $3,000 maximum.
 The cost is a bit steep, but this is a one-time filing so you won’t have to worry about paying it again.